Give your oatmeal a boost with seeds high in omega-3s which are important for the health of our brain, heart, liver and bones.

 Use code: PHRUITFULDISH for 20% off hemp protein powder by Ergogenics Nutrition

-Looking for some nutritious game day snacks?
+Looking for a nutritious game day snack?

 - 1 sweet potato (sometimes called a yam)